MuesliSwapTeam/muesliswap-token-verification/README.md

 | `totalSupply` | The total minted amount of the token | `100000000` |
 | `amounts` | A list of integers of the trade size options |`[1000, 5000, 10000]` |
 | `decimalPlaces` | The number of decimal places when displaying the token. | ADA has 6 decimal places.
 1 token = 1 Lovelace = 0.000001 ADA, displayed as "6 zeroes" |

+### Images

+In the folder `images`, an image is listed for each token that should be traded.
+This is required so that an image can be displayed for the token on the website.
+The name of the file is the string `<policy_id>.<name>.png`.

+### Payment

+The payment address is [addr1vysu7s7uvdr09w7mz8uz7mj4pw8qp57rja58jlfpag7zzsqq49n6f](https://cardanoscan.io/address/6121cf43dc6346f2bbdb11f82f6e550b8e00d3c39768797d21ea3c2140)
+The verification can only be completed once we receive the payment.

+### Example

 See [tokens/8f52f6a88acf6127bc4758a16b6047afc4da7887feae121ec217b75a.SNOW.json](tokens/8f52f6a88acf6127bc4758a16b6047afc4da7887feae121ec217b75a.SNOW.json) for an example file.
 Also check the token on [cardanoscan.io](https://cardanoscan.io/token/8a1cfae21368b8bebbbed9800fec304e95cce39a2a57dc35e2e3ebaa4d494c4b) if you are unsure about some values.